NotStatilko/tgback/README.md

   ![request_code](https://telegra.ph/file/af75b96c5cab656ed7a89.png)

 After all operations, you will receive a QR code and `.tgback` file.
-Please **check your backups** first for validity, since TelegramBackup is still in beta phase.
+Please **check your backups** for validity for first.

 ## Backup refresh and number replacement
- Due to recently discovered [problem](https://github.com/NotStatilko/tgback/issues/2), which prompted me to sit down for a code rewrite, backups need to be updated periodically, so that the session doesn't turn off automatically due to inactivity.
+ Due to discovered [problem](https://github.com/NotStatilko/tgback/issues/2) backups need to be updated periodically, so that the session doesn't turn off automatically due to inactivity.
 At the moment once every two months.
 We can probably increase it to six months, but testing is needed.

 **TelegramBackup** automatically creates a reminder message, so you will be notified a week before the deadline.
 You can refresh the backup and change the number in the mode under number **2**.
 After refreshing the backup, you will receive a new updated QR code and `.tgback` file.
-Old backups will remain working, but they will show the wrong amount of time before the expiration of the validity period.
+Old backups will remain working, but they will be show the wrong amount of time before the expiration of the validity period.

 ## A bit about security
  The backups you created **shouldn't** be active since the last update.
 If you notice something suspicious – **immediately** disconnect your backup session.
 After disconnecting a session, backups that are attached to it **will be destroyed**.

-Although TelegramBackup allows you to change only the phone number, the backups themselves store **the key to the session**, upon receipt of which the attacker will receive **FULL** control over your account.
+TelegramBackup backups store **the key to the session**, upon receipt of which the attacker will receive **FULL** control over your account.
 You must choose complex passwords.

 Also, no security audits have been conducted by competent people, so I **do not guarantee** complete cryptographic strength.
-If you have any comments, open issue.
-I am attaching a QR-backup of my account here, try to hack if you want!
+If you have any suggestions, open issue.
+I am attaching a QR-backup of my account here, try to hack it if you want!

 <img src="https://telegra.ph/file/4309aba93c6d673470e9e.png" width="200" height="200"></img>